-Seminars are held on Tuesdays in Clendenin Building, room 1009 (CL 1009) on the Kennesaw Campus (PDF), 12:30 - 1:30pm, unless otherwise noted with special day/time/location information.
+Seminars are held on Tuesdays, 12:30pm-1:30pm in the Clendenin Building, room 1009 on the Kennesaw Campus (PDF), unless otherwise noted.
 All are invited to attend.

-- Dr. Nadine Kabengi, Assistant Professor in the Department of Chemistry at Georgia State University
+- Jordan Harshman, Assistant Professor in the Department of Chemistry and Biochemistry at Auburn University

 - "Instructional Profiles of STEM Instructors and Optimization of Cluster Analysis Techniques"

 - Dr. Janet Arras, Postdoctoral Research Associate, Stollenz Research Group, Kennesaw State University

 - “Low Valent Aluminium and Magnesium Compounds: Metalloid Clusters as Snapshots of the very fast Processes of Dissolution and Formation of Metals”